jinpark-pro/developInSwiftFundamentals/README.md

       ```

   - Build and run your application.
 The score label and the image view should update to reflect the beginning of a new round.
 Great job!

+#### Part Three - Update Game State

+- So far, you’ve built a working interface, and you’ve successfully started a new round.
+Now you need to add some code that progresses the game further towards a win or a loss.

+- **Extract Button Title**

+  - Currently, the letterButtonPressed(\_:) method disables whichever button the player used to guess, but it doesn’t update the game state.
+Whenever a button is clicked, you should read the button's title, and determine if that letter is in the word the player is trying to guess.
+Begin by reading the title from the button's configuration property.
+Not all buttons have configurations or titles, so you'll need to add exclamation marks to tell the Swift compiler that your button does have a configuration that has a title.
+(You’ll learn more about the exclamation mark in the next unit.)
+You should lowercase the letter because it's be much easier to compare everything in lowercase, and then convert it from a String to a Character.

+    - ```swift
+        @IBAction func letterButtonPressed(_ sender: UIButton) {
+            sender.isEnabled = false
+            let letterString = sender.configuration!.title!
+            let letter = Character(letterString.lowercased())
+        }
+      ```

+- **Guess Letter**

+  - Now that you have the letter that the player guessed, what should you do with it?
+A Game manages how many more moves are remaining, but it doesn’t know which letters have been selected during the round.
+Add a collection of characters to Game that keeps track of the selected letters, named `guessedLetters`.
+Then add a method in Game that receives a Character, adds it to the collection, and updates incorrectMovesRemaining, if necessary.
+(By adding the guessedLetters property, you’ll need to update the initialization for currentGame.)

+    - ```swift
+        struct Game {
+            ...
+            var guessedLetters: [Character]

+            mutating func playerGuessed(letter: Character) {
+              guessedLetters.append(letter)
+              if !word.contains(letter) {
+                incorrectMovesRemaining -= 1
+              }
+            }
+        }

+        func newRound() {
+            ...
+            currentGame = Game(..., guessedLetters: [])
+            updateUI()
+        }

+        @IBAction func letterButtonPressed(_ sender: UIButton) {
+            ...
+            currentGame.playerGuessed(letter: letter)
+            updateUI()
+        }
+      ```

+  - Build and run your application.
+As you press each button, the character gets added to the list of letters the player has guessed, and incorrectMovesRemaining decreases by 1 for each incorrect letter.